INVESTING IN NEW CAPABILITIES

 Ryder leverages cross-functional leadership to monitor and respond to trends impacting our business, industry, and by extension, our customers.
 As part of our annual strategic planning process, our Board reviews emerging and disruptive trends in our industry.
-Over the past two years, Ryder has integrated the following four disruptive trends into our strategic planning:
+To that end, in 2018, we launched our New Product Strategy organization with the goal of creating a more centralized and cohesive approach to the development of new products.
+Since its launch, we are working with start-up companies, venture capitalists, start-up accelerator groups, academia, and other disruptors to ensure Ryder is engaged with the newest players, models, and emerging technologies in our industry.

 Next Generation Vehicles

-As the world of the sharing economy continues to mature and evolve, Ryder has the opportunity to utilize technologies that improve efficiencies across our value chain.
+As the world of the sharing economy continues to mature and evolve, Ryder has the opportunity to utilize technologies that improve efficiencies across our value chain including the sharing of vehicles and freight among customers.
 Our Chief Marketing Officer manages Ryder’s asset sharing initiatives.
-These include truck- and freight-sharing opportunities, where Ryder is working to create new markets for our customers.
-By increasing customer access to vehicle and freight sharing platforms, customers can realize value on their underutilized assets.
+By increasing customer access to vehicle- and freight-sharing platforms, customers can realize value on their underutilized assets.
+By developing new, innovative products and concepts like these, we are able to provide opportunities for customers to test solutions not currently available in the marketplace.
+In addition to driving efficiency, these solutions benefit the environment by optimizing available equipment and freight capacity.

 Highlight Story: Truck Sharing with COOP™